HumanCapitalAnalysis/research-module/iterations/bonn_ws_2018/README.md

 ## Manuscript

 Please submit your manuscript to Valerie on January 19th.
 The manuscript cannot exceed 18 pages which includes tables, figures, references, and the appendix.
+There is no need to provide the data or computer programs.

 ## Presentations